COM6012/ScalableML/Lab 7 - Scalable k-means clustering.md

 # Lab 7: $k$-means Clustering

+[COM6012 Scalable Machine Learning **2025**](https://github.com/COM6012/ScalableML) by Tahsin Khan at The University of Sheffield, 27th March 2025.

 ## Study schedule

 - [Task 1](#1-k-means-clustering): To finish in the lab session on 27th March. **Essential**